ekhadley/deepgrid/README.md

 70-80 points per episode.
 Below I'll go over the basics of each method implemented, and the performance after training.

+The structure of the project is annoying, I know.
+It's just so much code is repeated between different algorithm implementations, but the differences are hard to inherit around or make cross-compatible.
+I just adopted a rewrite everything approach, and shoved it all into one files for one implementation.
+The model, agent class, and training loop are all rewritten from scratch for each one.
+The playing loop is identical however, so thats written in agent.py and jsut takes in a grid and agent instance.

 ## Deep Q Learner.
 Deep Q is the simplest drl method to implement so it seemed like a good starting point.
 The goal of deep Q is to learn the value of taking every action for a given input state.
 The policy used once our Q net has